In the current edition of the world’s most popular roleplaying game, paladins get the short end of the stick in two ways.

 - What would happen if the relic fell into the wrong hands?

 Toshi looks through the Vault of Magic and decides that the judge had commissioned six lanterns of judgment prior to his death.
 These lanterns were given to the Righteous Gavel, the title for the order’s leader, and the Five Fingers of Adjudication, who run the different sectors of the order.

 Question 6.
 What is the order’s darkest secret?

 Like any organization, your paladin order has skeletons in its closet.
 It will use any means necessary—from intimidation, skullduggery, or Turn Undead—to keep them out of the public eye.

 - Is the secret confined to the past or is it still ongoing?

 - How great is the shame if this secret came to light?

 Toshi decides that, despite the hefty initial funding from the will, the order is nearly bankrupt.
 Stipends and salaries have not been delivered, and paladins can only work for free for so long before they seek out new orders with greater support and less ridicule.
 Leadership has debated selling the order’s assets to cover the funding shortfall—including (gods forbid) the judge’s relics.

 After this, give your order an evocative name and provide it to your GM for comment and use in your game.

-Allie names her order “The Verdant Frond” and hands it to her GM (who thanks Allie for taking some of his input during the process).
+Toshi names his order “The Untouchable Arbiters” and hands it to his GM (who thanks Toshi for providing a source of villains and discord for the campaign).